Today I am sharing some resources for homeschool and special needs that I have here on my site.

-Below you will find some of my favorites posts, resources, printables and ebooks that I provide for homeschooling and special needs here on GRB.
+Below you will find some of my favorites posts, resources, printables, and ebooks that I provide for homeschooling and special needs here on GHOK.

 Resources for Homeschooling Kids with Special Needs

 For those of you who don't know me, before I became a stay at home mom to my daughter I worked for 7 years as an Occupational Therapy Assistant.
 Four of those years I was in the public school system working with special needs kids from preschool through high-school.

 I love sharing resources and ideas for special needs kids here on my site.
 What is great about kids activities is that ANY child can benefit from most of the activities I share about, no matter if they have special needs or not.

 Here are some of the resources I have here on GHOK specifically for homeschool and special needs.